I wish I’d had a therapist who could relate to what it’s like to live with illness.

-I believe in honouring the personal resilience, resourcefulness and abilities that are unique to you.
-Even in our darkest moments (and sometimes especially in our dark moments!) where it’s difficult to see the light, we have have important strengths at play.
-I aim to help you uncover them.
-This approach orients towards hope instead of viewing people from a place of lack or pathology.
-I think this is especially important when working with illness because diagnosis may be an important part of who you are or it may not.
-I will spend time exploring what is most important to you, what you’ve tried before, what helps you cope and the supports you have in your life (personal, family, community, work, faith etc.) that you can lean on when things are difficult.
+I believe we all have personal resilience, resourcefulness and abilities that are unique to each of us.
+A strengths based perspective orients towards hope instead of viewing people from a place of lack or pathology.
+I think this is especially important when working in the realm of health and illness.
+You may consider a diagnosis as an important part of who you are or you may not.
+I will spend time listening to what is most important to you, what you’ve tried before, what helps you move through difficult times and what supports you have in your life.
+We have so much to build on.

 I believe therapy should be a mix of exploration/self-reflection and skill building.
-My priority is in creating a safe space for you to explore your self, experiences and hopes for the future while ALSO teaching you practical resources and techniques that will enable you to achieve your goals and find more peace in your day-to-day life.
+My priority is in creating a safe space for you to explore your self, experiences and hopes for the future while also introducing tools you can call on in difficult times.

-I take an integrated approach to therapy which means drawing on different parts of the following therapeutic approaches rather than focusing rigidly on applying one approach only.
-Just as every person is unique, every session should be unique to your needs, preferences and goals.
+I take an integrated approach to therapy which means drawing on different parts of the following therapeutic approaches rather than applying a single, rigid approach only.
+Just as every individual is unique, every session should be uniquely suited for your needs, preferences and goals.
 I am happy to discuss as much or as little about the therapeutic approaches as you’d like throughout our sessions together.

 I have my Usui Reiki Master attunement and have almost completed my Master Teacher certification.

 I was born legally blind.
-After many eye surgeries I continue to be visually impaired but grateful for the wisdom blindness has taught me.
+After many eye surgeries I continue to be visually impaired.
+It hasn’t been easy, but I’m grateful for the wisdom blindness has taught me.